Millenium2133/GordOS/README.md

 ## 🎉 Milestone Reached: Full FAT32 Read/Write Support

-GordOS can now create, write, and read files entirely from within the OS itself — no Linux middleman required.
+GordOS can now create, write, and read files entirely from within the OS itself, no Linux middleman required.
 Type `write MYFILE.TXT Hello world` and `cat MYFILE.TXT` and it just works.
 Built from scratch.
 On bare metal.
 In C and Assembly.

 Not bad for an OS that sucks (for now :3).